Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks (DialTree)¶

 Loss & Training¶

-- RL phase: Dialogue GRPO, computing group-relative advantages over trajectories collected via tree rollout.
+- RL Stage: Dialogue GRPO, computing group relative advantages on trajectories from tree rollouts.
 500 training goals sampled from AdvBench/DangerousQA/CatQA.

-- Key insight: Training uses only a 1B target model, yet the learned attack strategies transfer to large models such as GPT-4o and Claude-4.
+- Key: Although trained on a small 1B model, the strategy transfers to large models like GPT-4o and Claude-4.

 Key Experimental Results¶